joseph-el/42_born2beroot/README.md

 ### Step 1: Installing sudo

-Switch to root by following command:
+Switch to root by the following command:

 	$>su -
 	$>Password: (root password)